zrydys/zrydys.github.io/gis.md

 ---
 -- refs gradually added below:  #map #gis #raspb #pi

-### 🌱 Practical Solutions for SMEs
+### 🌱 Practical Solutions

-With an open and agile mindset, we deliver smart, reusable solutions for small businesses in today’s circular economy.

-The know how on GIS below are freely shared — and we’re here to support you with implementation, training, and guidance every step of the way.
+An open and agile mindset delivers smart, reusable solutions in today’s circular economy.
+This GIS summary is freely shared — and we’re here to support you with implementation, training, and guidance every step of the way.

 # Technical GIS tools

 Satellite imagery analysis, processing software and techniques as electronic light table (ELT) capabilities.

 **[QGIS](https://qgis.org/en/site/)** supports a variety of **open source data formats** and plugins to explore and integrate geospatial data from diverse sources.

 **[GRASS GIS](https://grass.osgeo.org/)** work with time series data for geospatial data management and analysis, image processing, graphics and map production.

+[Opticks](https://www.opticks.org/#history-of-opticks) is open source yet alike commercial ERDAS IMAGINE, RemoteView, ENVI, or SOCET GXP, we can add extensions similar to other remote sensing tool.
+Used at NASIC for for non-literal exploitation https://github.com/opticks-org.

 **[Whitebox GAT](https://www.whiteboxgeo.com/)**  visualize data in 3D, used in the environmental field and academic.

 [**gVSIG**](http://www.gvsig.com/en) has various data formats (Shapefiles, GeoTIFFs...) and the **geospatial data management** includes vector and raster data analysis, network analysis, and 3D.

+Formats NITF 2.0/2.1, GeoTIFF, ENVI, ASPAM/PAR, CGM, DTED, Generic RAW, ESRI Shapefile, HDF5, AVI, MPEG, JPEG, GIF, PNG, BMP

 [rem]: ..